Frankjunior722/Frankjunior722/README.md

 I'm currently building hands-on cybersecurity skills such as in SIEM tools, network traffic analysis, security monitoring, incident investigation, and Python/SQL automation with a strong focus on continuous learning and practical problem-solving.

 ### Professional Statement 🛡️
 >*Driven by curiosity and problem-solving, I am a detail-oriented aspiring cybersecurity analyst with a strong interest in threat detection, security operations, and protecting digital assets.
-Committed to continuous learning and hands-on experience, I enjoy collaborating with diverse teams to help organizations safeguard the confidentiality, integrity, and availability of their systems against threats, risks, and vulnerabilities.*
+Committed to continuous learning and hands-on experience, I enjoy collaborating with diverse teams to help organizations and people alike safeguard the confidentiality, integrity, and availability of their systems against threats, risks, and vulnerabilities.*

+### Cybersecurity Journey ⚡

+> I'm a Mechanical Engineering graduate transitioning into cybersecurity with a strong interest and focus on SOC operations, threat detections, and digital assets protection.
+Passionate about building hands-on experience in SIEM tools, network traffic analysis, and incident investigation through real-world projects and continuous learning.

 ### Currently Learning 🚀
 - Splunk